neondatabase/website/content/docs/guides/auto-suspend-guide.md

 1. Click **Save**.

-## Configure Auto-suspend for a compute endpoint
+## Configure autosuspend for a compute endpoint

-To configure the _Auto-suspend_ setting for an individual compute endpoint:
+To configure the autosuspend setting for an individual compute endpoint:

 1. In the Neon Console, select **Branches**.
 1. Select a branch.